justicebangura/Project-1/README.md

 We were able to answer the above question by analyzing the relationship between the bank stock prices, the financial data, the economic data, and the banks index.
 We chose the top 3 US publicly traded banks - JP Morgan Chase, Bank of America, and Wells Fargo - and analyzed their stock price behaviors, 3 years of their recent financial data from their annual reports, and we compared them to one another.
 We also compared the data with iShares S&P U.S. Banks UCITS ETF price data and analyzed the economic data (such as fed and treasury bonds interest rates, forward inflation rate, cpi, unemployment rate, fixed mortgage rate) to assess their impacts to the banks stock market.

 **The data we used, and where we found it:**

-* Stock prices for JPM, BAC, and WFC were found using Google Finance function in excel sheets, and their financial data found using yahoo finance api
+* Stock prices for JPM, BAC, and WFC were found using the Google Finance function in excel sheets, and their financial data found using yahoo finance api
-* IShare US Bank ETF Index data found by yahoo finance api
+* IShare US Bank ETF Index data found by Yahoo Finance api
-* Economic market data found online via New York Stock Exchange
+* Economic market data found online via the New York Stock Exchange

 ## Findings